 The single most useful thing this analysis can do for your policy decision is to separate two facts that the headlines are blending.
 The reinstatement is real, and it is concentrated.

-Continue reading with a paid subscription to Higher Education Leadership Intelligence
+Continue reading with an Essential subscription to Higher Education Leadership Intelligence